 The conditions helped but each member ensured that any slight personal differences discovered overnight were put away.
 The road crew all showed the best side of young London whilst passing into Belgium and through historic Flanders without forgetting to muse on the suffering that had occurred on the battlegrounds either side of them.
 Peace, quiet and freedom now for sporting cyclists in what was once front-line country during two world wars.
 They rolled on by, giving thought and thanks for liberty and simple pleasures.

 Riders comments on being in France & Belgium included noting how courteous the car drivers were to them and at how many times the people they passed would wave at them and look on in approval.
 On arriving at the velodrome there was not much happening, just a parked team car from the resident club VC Roubaix, however the gates were open, pictures were taken inside.
-A local youngster said it was ok to ride on the track but like the sign said:
+A local youngster said it was ok to ride on the track but like the sign said: “Pas de chiens ou motos ne sont pas admis dans les motifs” - no dogs or motorbikes are allowed in the grounds.
+Roubaix is in the industrial north of France.
+A lasting impression of being there was the feeling of having visited a place that has weight, grandeur and pride but without so much gloss or luxury as in the Cote d'Azur way down south.
+The people were decent and kind and seemed to hold racing cyclists in special regard.

 Early Sunday evening and it was time to pack up and head back to St Pancras but not before a tour of the city ahead of boarding the train and the quick-time journey home.